CheckPointSW/harmony-endpoint-management-cli/README.md

 With the CLI, you do not have to manage log in, send keep alive requests, worry about session expiration or pull long processing jobs.

----
-🚧🚧🚧

-**Note that the CLI is in Early Availability (EA).
-Use with caution, as it may undergo changes and improvements.
-Feedback and contributions are highly encouraged.**

-To report a bug, please go to [Report Bug](#-report-bug)

-For feedback, please get in touch with us at [Check Point Software Technologies Ltd.](mailto:harmony-endpoint-external-api@checkpoint.com)

-🚧🚧🚧

----

 ## ⬇️ CLI Download

 To start using this CLI, install it via PIP (PyPi registry) as a global python command